Janis-kreu/academic-kickstart/content/post/vs-ucl/index.md

   preview_only: false
   caption: ""
 ---
-On April 21 2020 I presented my latest work *Integrating Refugees: Language Training or Work-First Incentives? (joint with Jacob Nielsen Arendt, Iben Bolvig, Linea Hasager and Giovanni Peri)*.
+On 21/04/2020 I presented my latest work *Integrating Refugees: Language Training or Work-First Incentives? (joint with Jacob Nielsen Arendt, Iben Bolvig, Linea Hasager and Giovanni Peri)*.
 The recording of the online semiar is available [here](https://www.cream-migration.org/eventdetail.php?id=291).